JRC1995/KPDrop/README.md

 # Keyphrase Dropout
-This is code for XYZ2500 paper: KPDROP: Improving Absent Keyphrase Generation.
+Official code for the paper: KPDROP: Improving Absent Keyphrase Generation (EMNLP Findings 2022) (link to paper will be made available later)

+Generally, we find that we can improve the absent performance of any baseline model that we have tried so far (T5, One2Set, CatSeq, One2One etc.)  with KPDROP-A, or KPDROP-R+beam search without harming present performance.

+Additionally, we were able to contribute to the semi-supervised settings for keyphrase generation.
+KPDRop allows better exploitation of synthetic data for enhanced absent performance.

 ## Credits
 * ```get_mebedding.py``` and ```ranker.py``` are taken from: https://github.com/xnliang98/uke_ccrank